ACW1/hitchens/_drafts/the-arnolfini-reunion.md

             class="image-center"
             caption="Face versus mask" %}

 Once you see that large eye in the 'yoke' looking angrily at the wormbird it is easy to spot, even after zooming out to show the whole beastly face in the chaperon.
 In fact, I doubt if the light grey arrow used to point it out in the image before the previous one was still necessary.
-The white arrows in the image before that were necessary, and still need to be explained.
-The reason for their presence is simple: to show the slight differences in the edge lines that make it possible to distinguish the letters I and C in them.
+The white arrows in the image before that were certainly necessary, and still need to be explained.
+The orange arrow has already been discussed but was actually employed to point out that the wormbird's neck appears to act like its beak.
+By curving that neck it at least *tries* to divide the middle black 'finger'.
+The reason for the white arrows is simple: to show the slight differences in the edge lines that make it possible to distinguish the letters I and C in them.
 The I and C, I think, of *Iesus Christus*.
 And of the G-bird in the Arnolfini signature.
 This makes it even more likely that the G-bird is the wormdbird's descendant.
 Although the wormbird seems less tragic: I don't think it is trying to do the right thing and succeeding in the opposite.
 If the anger from the evil yoke eye is indeed aimed at the wormbird, it must do something right.

 As a representive of Christ it also represent the Word, or *Logos*.
 The snorting turban beast being both tight-lipped and tongue-tied can be interpreted as an absence of *Logos*, a lack of reason.
 What's left of it has shrunken to the edges of a small part of the cloth.
 From there it uses its 'mouth', reduced to a small beak, to turn things around: to make the red monster see reason (again).